yfilali/graphql-pynamodb/README.rst

 -----------

 graphene-pynamodb includes a basic implementation of relationships using sets.
-OneToOne and OneToMany relationships are serialized as sets of the ids and unserialized lazyly.
+OneToOne and OneToMany relationships are serialized as a List of the ids and unserialized lazyly.
 The limit for an item's size in DynamoDB is 400KB (see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html) This means the total "row" size including the serialized relationship needs to fit within 400KB so make sure to use this accordingly.